wwivbbs/docs/docs/usenet.md

 O) Description: None.
 ```

-## Subscribe the vireual node 32767 to the sub by editing the nALTBBSW.net file generated when you created the SUB.
+## Subscribe the virtual node 32767 to the sub by editing the nALTBBSW.net file generated when you created the SUB.
 * Edit c:\wwiv\networks\usenet\nALTBBSW.net
 ```
 32767